 Behave uses python codes backed tests that are written in natural language.

-Squish is a unique tool in which stories are written in a ubiquitous language and capable of integrating automation of GUI Test with BDD approach.
+Squish is a unique tool in which stories are written in a ubiquitous language and capable of integrating automation of the GUI Test with the BDD approach.

-Frank is a BDD tool which works based on cucumber.
+Frank is a BDD tool that works based on cucumber.
 It allows the developer to write structured text tests and acceptance tests.
 These tests are executed against the developer’s iOS application.

-NBehave is a BDD framework that allows the shifting of vocabulary to behaviour-based on test-based.
+NBehave is a BDD framework that allows the shifting of vocabulary to behavior-based on test-based.

 Codeception is a BDD tool, which provides rich assertions written in simple PHP DSL.
 All the tests are written in a descriptive manner which helps in easy understanding of what is being tested and the performance of the test.